 - 01. Need for resilience 3.3 billion people will be living in urban areas in Asia by 2050 - 02.
 Inclusive industrialisation -Small and medium enterprises. account for 50 per cent to 60 per cent of total global employment - 03.
 Technology as a catalyst -80 per cent of CEO's feel that innovation drives efficiency.

-- 01. By committing to sustainable industrialisation and promoting innovation across company operations - 03.
-Through upgrading local infrastructure, investing in resilient energy and communications technologies - 04.
-Making these technologies available to all people, including marginalised groups, who might not have access otherwise.
+01. By committing to sustainable industrialisation and promoting innovation across company operations which they operate development efforts in the regions in infrastructure, investing in resilient energy and communications technologies